sardana-org/sardana/doc/source/users/taurus/experimentconfiguration.rst

 View current scan plot(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Plots need to be configured previously as explained
+Plots need to be configured previously as explained in the
-:ref:`in the channel configuration <expconf_ui_measurementgroup_channel>`
+:ref:`channel configuration <expconf_ui_measurementgroup_channel>`
-once the values of plot type and plot axes are set, and storage path is defined.
+plot type and plot axes.
-Running a scan will spawn a tab on taurusgui with the plot.
-The number of plots that will spawn is
+Running a scan will spawn a panel on taurusgui with the plot.
+The number of panels that will spawn is
-defined :ref:`in the channel configuration <expconf_ui_measurementgroup_channel>`
+defined in the :ref:`channel configuration <expconf_ui_measurementgroup_channel>`

 If the configuration hasn't been changed, a new scan will overwrite the previous plots.